Introduction: Quick and Easy Sushi Substitute

 Step 1: Prepping the Ingredients

-The heart of White Trash Sushi relies on 2 shortcuts.
+The heart of this relies on 2 shortcuts.
 Microwavable rice, and seaweed snacks.
 Both are readily available at any Asian market or Amazon.
 Make sure your rice is Asian rice rather than organic, or brown rice, or anything that won't stick together.

 We tried adding mirin to the rice while it was still hot and decided that it didn't add anything.
 Since our sushi is McDonald's equivalent of a real hamburger, there was no sense gilding the lily